 If you are looking for more than just information, you can find workbooks that focus on anger management that you can work on in your own time.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) has an online anger management workbook you can access for free.
 If you are motivated, you will find these resources to be both helpful and valuable.
 Keep in mind, though, that as useful as these resources are, there is no one to hold you accountable or give you advice.

 Courses generally combine psycho-education and therapeutic exercises to help you with your anger issues.
 Almost all of these classes involve cognitive-behavioral principles to help you reach your goals.
 Unlike free options, courses usually include a measure of accountability (e.g., quizzes) to prove you retained the information and offer a certificate of completion.